 Unlike unsupervised machine learning, which is leveraged by most security vendors today, BluVector Machine Learning Engine (MLE) algorithms were pre-trained to immediately identify malicious content embedded within common file formats like Office documents, archives, executables, .pdf and system updates.
 The result: 99.1%+ detection accuracy upon installation.

 BluVector Supervised Machine Learning Overview

 Because this malware is increasingly used for destructive purposes, it is critical to intercept and analyze these files at the point of network delivery.
-BluVector has developed a method of detection using its patented supervised machine learning engine to detect file-based malware in milliseconds on the network, even if the malware has never been seen before.
-BluVector’s machine learning engine looks at the content of a file itself for a combination of characteristics that represent good or malicious software and is able to accurately identify attributes of files designed to perform the functions typical of malware.
+BluVector has developed a method of detection using its patented supervised machine learning engine to detect file-based malware in milliseconds on the network.
+Even if the malware has never been seen before.
+BluVector MLE looks at the content of a file itself for a combination of characteristics that represent good or malicious software and is able to accurately identify attributes of files designed to perform the functions typical of malware.